Sean Spicer Mocked After Spicy ‘Dancing With The Stars’ Premiere

 The controversial former White House staffer was all smiles as he poked fun at his former stuffy self during the over-the-top dance.

-While he seemed to have a positive attitude, considering he’s not exactly a fan favorite – even host Tom Bergeron issued a statement denouncing his casting, as previously shared by The Inquisitr— the judges were not kind.
+While he seemed to have a positive attitude, considering he’s not exactly a fan favorite — even host Tom Bergeron issued a statement denouncing his casting, as previously shared by The Inquisitr — the judges were not kind.

 After being told he looked like he was being attacked by a swarm of wasps, a trio of fours marked the board and Spicer landed just above bottom-dweller Lamar Odom, who scored a lowly 11 points.

-Spicer’s dance was mocked by panelists on CNN panel as Republican Scott Jennings defended him, per Raw Story.
-The panel broke into hysterics as they watched footage of Spicer dancing in his bright-green ruffled shirt.
+Spicer’s dance was mocked by panelists on CNN as Republican Scott Jennings defended him, per Raw Story.
+The panel broke into hysterics as they watched footage of Spicer dancing in his bright green ruffled shirt.

 “No way.
 What the…?”
 Angela Rye asked Jennings.
 “He looks like a fluorescent green helium balloon.
 What is that?”